HishamX1/GU-PT-plan/README.md

 # GU-PT-plan
-Doing a physical therapy navigator to the courses
+Doing a physical therapy course navigator.
+Using 3 different coding methods (HTML, CSS, and java-script).